abner-math/PlaneDetection/README.md

 ## Evaluating technique performance

-Besides the Graphical Interface and Command Line, this repository also contains a small cpp file used to calculate some metrics (F1 score, recall, precision, etc.) for a given detection.
+Besides the graphical interface and comamnd line, this repository also contains a small project to calculate some metrics (F1 score, recall, precision, etc.) for a given plane detection.
 Please, refer to:

-`compare_plane_detector`
+`ComparePlaneDetector`